Stronger (Kelly Clarkson album): Development

-In an interview with MTV on December 2009, Clarkson said "There's still some like singer/songwriter stuff [on the album], but there's ...
+In an interview with MTV in December 2009, Clarkson said "There's still some like singer/songwriter stuff [on the album], but there's ...
 I don't know.
 It's almost like Garbage-meets-pop-meets-Muse.
 It's a little different.
 I don't know how it's going to end up.
 Who knows?" she said.
 "It always ends up being something completely different."
 On October 6, 2010, Clarkson hosted an impromptu session on the social networking site Twitter to update fans regarding the status of the album.
 Clarkson tweeted "We've almost completed the album.
 We're gonna have way too many songs to pick from," later adding that she hoped to release it in early 2011.
 Claude Kelly, who had previously worked with Clarkson on All I Ever Wanted, remarked "Well, I wrote "My Life Would Suck Without You" for the last album, so we're trying to take it up a level", adding "She's toured the world with that album.
 She's experienced stuff, so whatever she's going through right now — fun, good, the bad, the ugly — we want to put on that record."
-During an interview with Entertainment Weekly, Clarkson remarked that unlike her previous records, such as My December (2007) and her previous single, "Already Gone" (2009), the recorded songs for Stronger didn't manage to spark a single conflict with her label RCA Records upon the album's release; she remarked "Usually on most albums, I'll fight and be like 'No, this has to be a single.'
+During an interview with Entertainment Weekly, Clarkson remarked that unlike her previous records, such as My December (2007) and her previous single, "Already Gone" (2009), the recorded songs for Stronger did not manage to spark a single conflict with her label RCA Records upon the album's release; she remarked "Usually on most albums, I'll fight and be like 'No, this has to be a single.'
 There's no real fighting on this.
 The label and I, we all love them."
 Clarkson remarked that Stronger was her best album to record.
 "Everything was really fluid, and everyone agreed on it and that's a first."